TSGPL/Non-Euler-Calculator/README.md

 # Welcome to Non-Euler Calculator!
-The calculator that doesn't use "E" for big numbers, and that's also accurate to up to 0.0001
+The calculator that doesn't use "E" for big numbers, and that's also accurate up to 0.0001